Practical-Code/bless/README.md

 After a connection to a GitHub account has been made, finishing building the project will not be necessary.

-### BLESS Deployment Instructions
+## BLESS Deployment Instructions
 Fork this repository into a personal account.

-#### AWS CloudFormation
+### AWS CloudFormation

-Navigate to the CloudFormation console.
+Navigate to the CloudFormation console and select "Create Stack".

-Select "Create Stack".

 Choose "Design a template" and cut and paste the yaml located in bless-deploy.cf in the bless_cloudformation folder into the CloudFormation designer.